Berkhamsted: Modern era

-In 1725 "An Account of Several Workhouses" records a parish workhouse in Berkhamsted, and a parliamentary report of 1777 refers to a parish workhouse.
-The workhouse system was ended in 1930, and control was given to local council with the workhouse finally closing in 1935.
+In 1725, "An Account of Several Workhouses" records a parish workhouse in Berkhamsted and a parliamentary report of 1777 refers to a parish workhouse.
+The workhouse system was ended in 1930 and control was given to local council, with the workhouse finally closing in 1935.
 In 1841, the Countess of Bridgewater built a soup kitchen for the local poor within the ruins of Berkhamsted Castle.
-The soup kitchen was used by an estimated 15 per cent of the population of Berkhamsted (about 500 people) during the winter months, until at least 1897.
+The soup kitchen was used by an estimated 15% of the population of Berkhamsted (about 500 people) during the winter months, until at least 1897.

-In 1866 the Battle of Berkhamsted Common played an important part in the national preservation of common land.
-In an action similar to that of many other large estate holders, Lord Brownlow of Ashridge House, attempted to enclose Berkhamsted Common by erecting 5 ft steel fences in order to claim the land as part of his family's estate.
-In response to the enclosure action and in defence the historic right of the public to use the ancient common land, on the night of 6 March, in what became known nationally as the Battle of Berkhamsted Common, men from London's East End to dismantle the fences.
+In 1866, the Battle of Berkhamsted Common played an important part in the national preservation of common land.
+In an action similar to that of many other large estate holders, Lord Brownlow of Ashridge House attempted to enclose Berkhamsted Common by erecting 5 ft steel fences, in order to claim the land as part of his family's estate.
+On the night of 6 March, in response to the enclosure action and in defence the historic right of the public to use the ancient common land, men from London's East End dismantled the fences; this became known nationally as the Battle of Berkhamsted Common.
 The decision of Lord Justice Romilly in the ensuing court case, along with the Metropolitan Commons Act 1866, helped to ensure the protection of open spaces nationally threatened with enclosure.
-In 1926 the common was acquired by the National Trust.
+In 1926, the common was acquired by the National Trust.

-In 1909 Sunnyside and later in 1935 Northchurch were added to Berkhamsted Urban District.
-Shortly after 1918 much of the extensive estate belonging to Berkhamsted Hall, at the east end of the High Street, was sold; many acres west of Swing Gate Lane were developed with council housing.
+In 1909, Sunnyside was added to Berkhamsted Urban District; Northchurch joined in 1935.
+Shortly after 1918, much of the extensive estate belonging to Berkhamsted Hall, at the east end of the High Street, was sold; many acres west of Swing Gate Lane were developed with council housing.
 More council housing was built at Gossoms End.
-Development on the north side of the valley was limited until the sale of the Ashridge estate in the 1930s, after which housing appeared at each end of Bridgewater Road.
+Development on the north side of the valley was limited, until the sale of the Ashridge estate in the 1930s; after which, housing appeared at each end of Bridgewater Road.
 In the second half of the 20th century, many of the old industrial firms in Berkhamsted closed, while the numbers of commuters increased.